adriaan-vd-graaf/genome_integration/docs/source/Introduction.rst

 -------------------------
 ``genome_integration`` is the library and ``./mr_link/`` has the programs for an implementation of MR-link.

-For more information please read our upcoming publication
+For more information please read our _`preprint <https://www.biorxiv.org/content/10.1101/671537v1>`_

-If you use MR-link, please cite our paper.
+If you use MR-link, please cite us.

 Requirements